In This Article

 - They connect the core first.
 The core banking platform is the hub.
 Everything else (LOS, servicing, account opening, compliance tools) connects through MortgageExchange to the core.
 This creates a single source of truth for member data.

 - They plan for the next system, not just the current ones.
 A hub-and-spoke architecture makes adding new platforms incremental instead of exponential.
+The tenth connection costs the same as the first.

 For credit unions still running swivel-chair processes between disconnected platforms, the path forward starts with an honest inventory: how many systems hold member data, how many staff hours go to manual transfers, and what the error remediation costs look like.
 That inventory usually makes the business case self-evident.